stephanosterburg/stephanosterburg.github.io/_posts/2019-08-04-math_jacobian.md

 hidden: false
 ---

-The Jacobian keeps track of the stretching and warping when we change coordinate systems.
+The Jacobian keeps track of the stretching and warping when we change coordinate systems.[^1]

 ### Bases